jhudsl/OLD_Cancer_informatics_for_PIs/03-computing.Rmd

 ## Choosing a Computing Platform

-In order to accomplish computational work, you will require a computing platform.
+Now that we have discussed a bit about how computers perform computations, lets discuss more about how you might choose your own computing platform.
 A computing platform, is all the [hardware](https://simple.wikipedia.org/wiki/Computer_hardware) (the physical parts of your computing platform) and [software](https://simple.wikipedia.org/wiki/Software) (the code that tells the computing platform how to function) necessary to create the environment in which you can perform your computational work.

 Choosing a [computing platform](https://en.wikipedia.org/wiki/Computing_platform) depends on many different considerations.